az-120/HairCLIP/README.md

 ### User Interface

 1. Head to https://huggingface.co/spaces/arthurzhao120/HairCLIP, upload/take/paste an image, enter a hairstyle in the textbox, and click generate!
-(Note to grader: if the HuggingFace Space is down, email adz6@duke.edu and I'll try to get it up as quick as possible).

 ### Manually on Local (harder to replicate here, not sure if necessary since we have the UI)